 On November 26, 2024, the Company agreed to terminate its lease for the food court at The Hard Rock Hotel and Casino in Tampa, FL and, accordingly, vacated the premises on December 15, 2024.
 In connection with this, Ark Hollywood/Tampa Investment LLC, a subsidiary of the Company, (in which we own a 65% interest) received a termination payment in the amount of \$5,500,000, all obligations under the lease ceased and we recorded a gain, net of expenses in the amount of \$5,235,000 during the 13 weeks ended December 28, 2024.
-It is expected that Ark Hollywood/Tampa Investment LLC will distribute approximately 35% of the net proceeds, after expenses, to the other equity holders of Ark Hollywood/Tampa Investment LLC during the second fiscal quarter of 2025.
+During the 13 weeks ended March 29, 2025, Ark Hollywood/Tampa Investment LLC distributed approximately \$1,710,000 of the net proceeds, after expenses, to the other equity holders of Ark Hollywood/Tampa Investment LLC.